byuceaccessibility/byuceaccessibility.github.io/README.md

 Your page content...
 ```

 In the prior example code you will see data between lines of hyphens, `---`, and `Your page content...`.
-The data between the lines of hypens are values that will fill in the basic webpage layout out and make your page match the rest of the website. `Your page content...` is simply filler text that you can replace with markdown of your choice.
+The data between the lines of hyphens are values that will fill in the basic webpage layout out and make your page match the rest of the website. `Your page content...` is simply filler text that you can replace with markdown of your choice.

 ## Add the File to Webpage Navigation